rubidijum/master_2025/PoC/README.md

 Alternatively, run the `get_zephyr_elf.sh` helper script to generate the executable automatically.

+#### Dissasembling apps

+For the accurate trace generation, analysis of the compiled zephyr binary needs to be performed.
+Rainbow tool provides funcion hooking mechanisms, memory access monitoring, register monitoring and more.
+For understanding where to hook into, dissassembly is necessary.

 In order to dissasemble the binaries for targeted trace generation, ARM toolchain is required.
 `sudo apt install gcc-arm-none-eabi`

 Dissasembly output: `arm-none-eabi-objdump -d build/zephyr/zephyr.elf`

+Getting the symbols: `arm-none-eabi-nm build/zephyr/zephyr.elf`